notdroplt/Zenith/docs/proposals/p0000-language-base.md

 ### 2.2.
 Operation Types

-Types sets are given from now on as follows:
+Types sets are notated in the compiler as follows:
 - Booleans: $B$
 - Integers: $I$
 - Rationals: $R$
 - Products: $P$
 - Sums: $S$
-- Castings: any letter followed by `'`
+- Castings: any name followed by `'` or numbers surrounded by `<>`
 - Pointers: $^*T'$
-- Arrays: $T'\#I$
+- Arrays: $T'\#I$, $I$ might be omitted to represent any size

-Some operators offer like behavior into the Numeric set
+Some operators offer similar behavior into the Numeric set
-$N = I \cup R \cup N\#I$, which offer less redundancy to write in the documentation
+$N = I \cup R \cup N\#I$.

-All operations are well defined for types given below:
+Default operations are only defined for types given below:

 | function | notation |
 | :-: | :-: |